MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-quick-start-guide-edu.md

 >
 > Teams channels you may want to create include:
 >
-> - Exchange
+> - Exchange.
-> - Microsoft Teams
+> - Microsoft Teams.
-> - Pilot Feedback
+> - Pilot Feedback.
-> - SharePoint
+> - SharePoint.
-> - Training and Adoption
+> - Training and Adoption.

 ### Step 3: Conduct pilots and deploy Teams